antarctica/nerc-arctic-office-projects-api/README.md

 Examples of representation transformations include, hiding the database primary key and renaming unintuitive database field names to more useful attribute names.

-Schemas in this application should inherit from `arctic_office_projects_api.schemas.AppSchema` with a meta property inherited from `arctic_office_projects_api.schemas.AppSchema.Meta`.
+Schemas in this application should inherit from `arctic_office_projects_api.schemas.Schema` with a meta property inherited from `arctic_office_projects_api.schemas.Schema.Meta`.
 These classes define custom functionality and defaults suitable for generating more complete JSON API responses.

 #### Neutral IDs